cakephp/docs/en/core-libraries/components/csrf-component.rst

 integrate a CSRF token with JavaScript heavy applications, or XML/JSON based API endpoints.

-Disabling the CSRF Component for specific actions
+Disabling the CSRF Component for Specific Actions
 =================================================

 While not recommended, you may want to disable the CsrfComponent on certain